icflorescu/mantine-contextmenu/README.md

 ## Full documentation and examples

-Visit [icflorescu.github.io/mantine-contextmenu](https://icflorescu.github.io/mantine-contextmenu/) to view the full documentation and learn how to use it by browsing a comprehensive list of examples.
+Visit [icflorescu.github.io/mantine-contextmenu](https://icflorescu.github.io/mantine-contextmenu/) to view the full documentation and learn how to use it by browsing the list of usage examples.

 ## Quickstart